Keynote Speakers Forum

 Medicine is one of the most competitive subjects to gain entry to in the world.
 But beyond top grades, what else can students do to prepare ahead of applications to medical schools?
 Students will have the opportunity to learn from experienced university consultants about pathways for studying medicine and related subjects in Hong Kong and abroad.
 Students will gain an understanding of what qualities medical schools are really looking for, as well as discover ways in which they can enhance their chance to enter medical schools.

 The Clinical Lectures are designed for students to understand the work of medical practitioners and allied healthcare professionals with different backgrounds.
-The purpose is to increase students’ understanding of how professionals from a range of disciplines work together to deliver comprehensive care to address all of the patient’s need.
-The lectures are designed as an interactive process rather than a didactic nature.
+The purpose is to increase students’ understanding of how professionals from a range of disciplines work together to deliver comprehensive care to address all of the patient’s needs.
+The lectures are designed to be interactive rather than didactic.
 Additionally, there will be a Q&A session for students to gain insights and practical advice from our guest speakers on how to begin their path towards a future career in medicine.

 Clinical Lecture 1: